 ‘The policyholder has a responsibility to supply the right figure and there’s an onus on insurers and brokers to ensure they’ve done everything they can to provide adequate cover.
 Where that process breaks down, complaints inevitably end up with the Financial Ombudsman.’

-The quarterly data completes the complaints figures for the 2024/25 financial year, with a total of 7,321 complaints investigated by the FOS.
+In the 2024/25 financial year a total of 7,321 complaints were investigated by the FOS.
 This was 7% more than the 6,846 cases in 2023/24.
 Buildings insurance complaints have increased each year for the last three years, consistently appearing in the top 10 services or products drawing complaints.